 Having two sons who have played football from the age of five and still do now in their 20s, I have had a huge involvement with the sport.
 As a coach in their younger years, and many hours on the sideline of their club and college games.

-See this young man was a striker.
+This young man was a striker.
 Super fast, could outrun and overtake most, however something would

 go awry once in front of the goal, and he would miss more often than not.